 As mentioned, a noteworthy risk was Ukrainian war, which caused some disturbances in transfers and logistics in South Caucasus as well.
 This may cause potential delays, for instance, in procurement and transfer of photovoltaic solar panels.
 In addition, the activity of provision of micro grants for non-agricultural and agricultural micro and small businesses was affected as well.
-The beneficiaries and implementing CSOs have encountered difficulties in procuring and importing some equipment due to disturbed logistics.
-These will result in some delays in acquisition of necessary agricultural and non-agricultural equipment for the project beneficiaries.
+The beneficiaries and implementing CSOs had encountered difficulties in procuring and importing some equipment due to disturbed logistics.

-Another issue was the flagrant fluctuations of exchange rates (USD, Euro, Armenian dram), which directly affected the project financial and budgetary progress.
-One hand project was able to save some funds only due to these fluctuations, on the other hands, some activities, pre-calculated in AMD, required significantly more means in USD.
+Another issue is continuous flagrant fluctuation of exchange rates (USD, Euro, Armenian dram), which directly affected the project financial and budgetary progress.
+On one hand the project was able to save some funds only due to these fluctuations, on the other hand, some activities, pre-calculated in AMD, required significantly more means in USD.
 Decreasing Euro value against USD further exacerbated the situation, as project funding is in Euro.
 Project staff strictly monitors the financial expenses not to allow any major risk drastically and negatively affecting the overall budget.

-The worsened security situation in Syunik region, where some roads had moved out of Armenian government control continued to affect the project logistics.
-Current conditions require more time, additional distance, and efforts to reach some remote communities in the region.
+The worsened security situation, especially after September event, in Geharkunik and Syunik regions, where some strategic roads had moved out of Armenian government control continued to affect the project logistics.
+Current conditions still require more time, additional distance, and efforts to reach some remote communities in the region.
 To this end, UNDP security protocols are strictly adhered to in this situation.
 If the safety and security conditions worsen in the field to the point of undermining implementation, UNDP and ECHO will consult with each other to agree on the way forward.
-Processes of the local self-governance bodies elections in project target communities (Vardenis, Sisian, Goris) with their disputed results had their impact on the project activities, hampering or delaying project activities in mentioned communities.